jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 }
 ```

+Here, we use the `Number.isNaN` method to check if the result of casting their input to a number is `NaN`.

+You can see documentation for the `Number.isNaN` method at [the MDN Number page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), as well as all the other methods and properties you can use with number types and the Number constructor.

-As you can see, we still have an issue here: if the user again enters invalid input, we have no way to prompt them a second time for a valid number!
+As you can see, though, we still have an issue here: if the user again enters invalid input, we have no obvious way to prompt them a second time for a valid number!

 We'll see how to deal with that later in the chapter.